flutter/news_toolkit/README.md

 For general details regarding font customization, reference Flutter's [Use a Custom Font](https://docs.flutter.dev/cookbook/design/fonts) documentation.

-To change the fonts used in your app, first add your font assets inside `packages/app_ui/assets/fonts`.
-Then list the added fonts under the `fonts` section of `packages/app_ui/pubspec.yaml`.
+To change the fonts used in your app, first add your font assets inside `packages/app_ui/assets/fonts`, then list the added fonts under the `fonts` section of `packages/app_ui/pubspec.yaml`.

 You can specify which fonts you want to be used in different elements in your app in the `packages/app_ui/lib/src/typography/app_text_styles.dart` file.